Ryanair passenger allowed to stay on plane after racist rant at woman

 European airline Ryanair is facing criticism after the flight crew on a plane bound for London failed to remove a man who was yelling racist remarks at another passenger.

-The Friday incident on a plane taking off from Barcelona was caught on video by a passenger, David Lawrence.
+The incident on a plane taking off from Barcelona, Spain, on Friday was recorded on video by another passenger, David Lawrence.
 "RACIST MAN REFUSES TO SIT NEXT TO ELDERLY BLACK WOMAN on Ryanair flight calling victim an UGLY BLACK BASTARD and Ryanair - DOES NOTHING!!!"
 Lawrence wrote on Facebook.

 A flood of commenters on the video, which has been viewed nearly 5 million times since it was posted Friday, expressed outrage that the man was not kicked off the flight, and some called for Ryanair boycotts.

 To his left sits a black woman.
-One empty seat is between them.
+An empty seat is between them.
 Another passenger defends the woman in the aisle seat, telling the man, "This is an elderly woman."

 The incident appears to conclude when the elderly woman, who asked to sit next to her daughter, is moved to another seat.

-When a flight attendant approaches the man, he says, "I'm alright now that she's gone."
-He then remains on the flight.
+When a flight attendant approaches the man, he says, "I'm all right now that she's gone."
+He remains on the flight.

 "We have reported this to the police in Essex and as this is now a police matter, we cannot comment further," a spokeswoman for the Ireland-based airline said in an email to NBC News Monday.

-Essex Police in the U.K. said the department is investigating the incident and they take "prejudice-based crime seriously and we want all incidents to be reported."
+Essex police in England said that the department was investigating and that they take "prejudice-based crime seriously and we want all incidents to be reported."